 If you’ve ever seen a programme like “Supernanny” on the television you could be forgiven for thinking that parenting a toddler is a battle of wills between parent and child.
 The phrase, “the terrible twos”, can strike fear into the heart of a parent, and for many families the toddler years can be a slog, with not much help and support on offer.

-In this article, Katie Mackenzie describes some gentle and easy ways to cope with toddler tantrums and difficult behaviour.
+In this article, we suggest some gentle and easy ways to cope with toddler tantrums and difficult behaviour.

-Parenting a toddler is hard.
-Gone is your warm snuggly immobile baby bundle and in its place is a wilful bundle of curious energy fighting for control and independence and causing you much heartache, frustration and embarrassment – particularly when they tantrum in public, on a shopping trip, at a family party, in front of your friend and her perfect, non-tantrumming children and worst of all in the presence of a judgmental relative.
+Parenting a toddler is hard – particularly when they tantrum in public, on a shopping trip, at a family party, in front of your friend and her perfect, non-tantrumming children and worst of all in the presence of a judgmental relative.

 Well guess what?
 Suffolk Babies does just that with our Understanding Your Toddler workshops!
-The next one is on 14th September.
 Here’s a snippet of the sorts of things we cover:

 5 Ways to Cope with Toddler Tantrums: